zararah/zararah.net/_posts/2014/2014-12-20-favourite-things-part-2.md

 ---
 layout: post
-title: A few of my favourite things (part 2)
+title: A few more of my favourite things (part 2)
 date: '2014-12-21'
 category:
 - diversity